 - Signing off on any necessary or recommended medical care

 - Managing the ward’s finances and investments

 - Making reports to the court on the ward’s status as required

 At Kreisher Marshall & Associates, LLC, we understand how difficult it can be when it comes to making the best decisions for our aging loved ones.
 We have the experience and empathy to assist you and your family in making end-of-life plans and will do everything possible to provide you with comfort and peace of mind.
-Please call our Bloomsburg elder law lawyers at (570) 784-5211 today to schedule a free and comprehensive consultation.
+Please call our Bloomsburg elder law lawyers at (570) 784-5211 today to schedule comprehensive consultation.